 Tracking your expenses will help you monitor and analyze your spending habits.
 This will also help keep you on track when it comes to your financial goal.

 Track the growth of your savings as well and you’ll be surprised at how looking at it every now and then helps keep you motivated.

 There are various free apps available on both IOS and Android that you could use to help you track your expenses.

 It will be very difficult to stop impulse buying if all of your friends always talk about the latest trend in fashion, the newest smartphone, the ‘It Bag’ of the year, etc. It will only increase your craving for buying these things.

 Look for people who also have a financial goal similar to you.
 Hang out with people who like to talk about growing their investments instead of spending their entire paycheck as soon as they get them.

 And this also extends to your social media apps and feeds.
 If your Instagram is so full of the latest fashion feeds then chances are, this will be embedded in your subconscious and might influence your shopping desire for the next payday.

 If you intend to save money by not shopping or by minimizing your shopping.
 I highly suggest that you also observe what you feed your mind with.

-Are you constantly expose to the latest trends via your Facebook, Instagram, and other social media accounts?
+Are you constantly exposed to the latest trends via your Facebook, Instagram, and other social media accounts?

 If so, observe if it has. a strong influence on your spending habits.
 Maybe, it’s time to consider a digital detox.